 I do not understand your differentiation between people and humans, but I hope that this goes some way to answer your question.

-I have spoken with others about this question recently and have watched as they also short circuited and changed the parameters of the question from “person” to “people.”
+I have spoken with others about this question recently and have watched as they also short-circuited and changed the parameters of the question from “person” to “people.”
 There is an important distinction here.
 The word “people” is used interchangeably with “human” whereas “person” is a legal designation.
 Now, writing as an Evangelical I believe that person and human are also interchangeable.
 I responded back:

 Thank you for your timely response and clear answer.
 The confusion wasn’t between “people” and “human” but between “person” and “human.”
 For example, in the United States when slavery was legal, no one denied that slaves were human.
-However, in the eyes of the law they were not “persons.”
+However, in the eyes of the law, they were not “persons.”
 Several state legislatures and the U.S. Supreme Court affirmed this position (they were viewed as 3/5 persons).
 Therefore, even though they were human but not persons they had no rights or protections under the law.
-They were simply property and could be cared for and protected or beaten, sold, dismembered and even killed without legal reprisal since they were not persons and had no rights.
+They were simply property and could be cared for and protected or beaten, sold, dismembered, and even killed without legal reprisal since they were not persons and had no rights.
 This classification was based on the arbitrary criteria of skin color.

 Now I am not sure how they will respond.
 They may even choose to ignore this question at this point.
 After all, if they affirm that the law can use any arbitrary criteria to determine a legal definition of personhood which excludes certain humans from protection, there is really no basis on which to say slavery was wrong.
-After all, it was all legal because legally the slaves were not fully persons even though they were human.
+Slavery was legal because legally the slaves were not fully “persons” even though they were human.
 We could say that it would be wrong to own slaves in the United States today but that is only because the law has changed and eliminated the skin color criteria not because blacks are any more human than were their ancestors.

-I will be interested to see the response from Amnesty International if they don’t choose to ignore me.
+I will be interested to see the response from Amnesty International if they don’t choose to ignore me.Ω